jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (a) must promptly review the refusal; and
   (b) must either confirm it or (as the case requires) direct the Registrar to issue a certificate of registration or practising certificate to, or renew the registration of, or refer to the Board the application made by, the person.

-### 140 Notice of conditions imposed on registration or practising certificate
+### 140 Notice of conditions in individual scope of practice
-The Board may direct the Registrar to give to any person who employs or engages a social worker or practises in association with a social worker written notice of any conditions imposed on his or her registration or practising certificate.
+The Board may direct the Registrar to give to any person who employs or engages a social worker or practises in association with a social worker written notice of a new condition imposed, or the cancellation or variation of an existing condition, by the Board or the Tribunal in that social worker’s individual scope of practice.

 ## Part 8 — Miscellaneous, transitional, and consequential provisions